 - Where will the data come from and go to?

-Structured, Unstructured, and Semi-structured Data
+Type of Data: Structured, Unstructured, and Semi-Structured

 Let’s start with the type of data you need to have integrated for your analytics, machine learning, and AI workloads.

 Structured data is organized in a spreadsheet or a relational database like SQL.
 All the data has a row and a column that defines what it means.
 Mapping the “company” column in one database to the “companyname” column in another is pretty straightforward.
 Structured data is often transformed then consolidated, stored, and regularly refreshed in a data warehouse or data mart for analytics and reporting.

 Unstructured data lacks a row/column type of organizational structure to help you sort through it.
 For example, a stream of Twitter comments may contain your brand name, but Twitter does not define your brand name as the “company name.”
 There is no way to logically map the Twitter stream contents to a database.
 Unstructured data is generally integrated within a data warehouse or data lake using an ELT or ETL process.

 Semi-structured data has some logic and hierarchy, but not as much as a relational database.
 For example, an electronic medical record may use an industry-standard XML format with a structure to indicate patient name, diagnosis, etc., but the information is not in a row and column setup.